pibooth/pibooth/README.rst

     resolution = (1934, 2464)

     [PRINTER]
-    # Name of the printer to send the pictures
+    # Name of the printer defined in CUPS (or use the 'default' one)
     printer_name = default

     # How long is the print view in seconds (0 to skip it)